programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-1.md

 Meshes can be decorated with ‘materials’ that have colour and other properties such as emission, roughness, metalness, opacity, etc. They can also be decorated with ‘textures’, which are images that are applied to the surface of a model to give it colour and detail.
 Generally speaking, a material refers to how a surface behaves and its properties (colour, shininess, how it reacts to light), and a texture is an image applied to a surface.

 Textures are two-dimensional image files with U (horizontal) coordinates from 0 to 1 and V (vertical) coordinates from 0 to 1 (Figures 1 and 2).
 Each vertex (node) in a model's mesh is also assigned U and V coordinates (in a process called [unwrapping](https://en.wikipedia.org/wiki/UV_mapping#UV_unwrapping)).
 In texture mapping, these coordinates are used to match parts of the image to different surfaces (polygons) of the model.
 Each polygon in the mesh gets the pixels of the texture image that match the polygon defined by the UV coordinates.
 This allows the image to be ‘wrapped’ onto the 3D model as a colour map.
-If you inspect the colour map, mesh, and model in Figure 1, you should be able to see where parts of the map, such as the tan head spot and the collar, are matched to the mesh.
+If you inspect the colour map, mesh, and model in Figure 1, you should be able to see where parts of the map, such as the dog's tan head spot and the collar, are matched to the mesh.

 Textures with greyscale (from white to black) pixel intensities can also be used to convey other information, such as opacity ([alpha maps](https://en.wikipedia.org/wiki/Alpha_mapping)), roughness (roughness maps), and shadow effects ([occlusion maps](https://en.wikipedia.org/wiki/Ambient_occlusion)) (Figure 1).
 Many 3D modellers will create [normal maps](https://en.wikipedia.org/wiki/Normal_mapping) for their models to simulate fine shape details.
 Although a polygon is flat, normal maps can be used to change how light interacts across the surface of a polygon to make it appear to have more complex details.
 The pixels in normal maps change how light sources interpret the direction in which different points in a polygon are ‘facing’, so that a flat polygon can appear to have a non-flat surface.